nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 **Inspect the New Evidence Disk**

 A freshly recreated evidence disk will be generated with the current Autopsy evidence tags structured as folders.
 No previously acquired evidence will be included.
-As a crucial step, remember to `Import evidence disk`_ before moving forward.
+As a crucial step, remember to `Import evidence disk`_ before recreating the evidence disk.

 .. figure:: img/evidence_disk_0042.jpg
    :alt: New Evidence Disk Overview